Scaarus/Bait-Car-GTA-V/README.md

 * Control the bait car using the in game menu or by using the customizable key bindings.
 * Options editable in game.
 * Configurable ini file.

-### Planned Features

-The ["Features"](https://github.com/Scaarus/Bait-Car-GTA-V/projects/1) project contains all of the planned features for this plugin.
-Suggestions are always welcome.

 ### Requirements